Group equivariant Radon-Nikod\'ym property and its characterizations: Consequences of -dentability

 \subsection{Weak $G$-dentability implies the $G$-RNP}

 In this subsection, we establish a connection between weak $G$-dentability and the $G$-RNP of a $G$-Banach space.
+Notice from \Cref{prop:weakly-G-dentable-and-dentable-are-equivalent} and the discussion following \Cref{def:newG-RNP} that if a $G$-Banach space $X$ is weakly $G$-dentable, then $X$ is dentable, and hence has the $G$-RNP.

-It turns out that whenever $G$ is a separable group, weak $G$-dentability implies the $G$-RNP (see \Cref{theorem:weak-G-dentable-implies-G-RNP} below).
+Nevertheless, for separable groups $G$, we present a direct proof that weak $G$-dentability implies the $G$-RNP (see \Cref{theorem:weak-G-dentable-implies-G-RNP} below).
 We conclude the section by showing that there is no $G$-equivariant version of Lewis-Stegall's factorization theorem (see \Cref{example:Lewis-Stegall}).

 \begin{theorem} Let $G$ be a separable topological group and $X$ be a $G$-Banach space.
 If $X$ is weakly $G$-dentable, then $X$ has the $G$-RNP. \end{theorem}